Wall Street jumps on strong services sector, hopes of China recovery

 (Reuters) - U.S. stocks rose sharply on Monday as a rebound in U.S. services industry activity in June and expectations of a revival in China’s economy boosted optimism, helping investors look past a surge in new coronavirus cases in the United States.

-A non-manufacturing activity index jumped to a reading of 57.1 last month, the highest since February, from 45.4 in May, according to a report from the Institute for Supply Management (ISM).
+The Institute for Supply Management’s (ISM) non-manufacturing activity index almost returned to its pre-COVID-19 pandemic levels last month, jumping to a reading of 57.1, the highest since February, from 45.4 in May, a report showed.

 “These numbers are important, and it helps to explain the increase in consumer confidence,” said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.